 Cleansing is an essential part of our skincare routine.
 However, it’s easy to be put off by that taut, uncomfortable feeling post-cleanse.

-If you’re reading this and can relate to the feeling, chances are you probably have dry or normal to dry skin and using a moisture-boosting cleanser is the best chance to inject some much needed hydration into your skin.
+If you’re reading this and can relate to the feeling, chances are you probably have dry or normal-to-dry skin and using a moisture-boosting cleanser is the best chance to inject some much-needed hydration into your skin.

 The simple cleanser is an essential part of our routine.
 In fact, it’s recommended we double cleanse, stripping your skin of the grime and dirt built up over the day.
 The only problem?
 This can also strip our skin of moisture and nourishment our skin needs.